palant/palant.info/content/articles/lastpass-breach-the-significance-of-these-password-iterations/index.md

 Either way, if this is your password and someone got your LastPass vault, guessing your master password on a single graphics card would take on average 200 years.
 Not unrealistic (someone could get more graphics cards) but usually not worth the effort.
 But that’s the calculation for 100,100 iterations.

-Let’s look at how time estimates and price change depending on the number of iterations.
-I’ll be using the price estimate by [Jeffrey Goldberg who works at 1Password](https://ioc.exchange/@jpgoldberg/109589071740635270).
+Let’s look at how time estimates and cost change depending on the number of iterations.
+I’ll be using the cost estimate by [Jeffrey Goldberg who works at 1Password](https://ioc.exchange/@jpgoldberg/109589071740635270).

 | Iterations | Guessing time on a single GPU | Cost      |
 |-----------:|-------------------------------|----------:|